AWDaM/Maid-in-Abyss/README.md

 F10: Activate/Deactivate God Mode (infinite jump, cannot die when colliding with enemies).
 F11: Disable/Enable 30fps cap

+### Innovation
+For the second delivery, related to pathfinding and normalization of the movement we added a (_), making it possible to stop time for the enemies during a few seconds and limiting that power to once every 10 seconds.

+For the third delivery, we added the entire loading of UI elements in an xml file, from which one can create individual elements and windows with their own elements attached.
+We also added a focus system to be able to focus on interactive elements and making use of them with tabulation.

 ### Autors
 -Jaume Surís Valhondo